d0td0td0tnull/btt_sfs_cosmos/README.md

 I recommend wiring two female JST 3pin connectors.
 They fit to the cable that was included in my sfs.

-Finally connact the RPi to the SFS and the Pico via USB to the front port of the Centauri.
+Finally connect the RPi to the SFS and the Pico via USB to the front port of the Centauri.

 ![Messy Wires](./messy_wires.jpg)